ertugrulkutluer/platesapi/README.md

 ## Description

-platesapi is a lightweight api with no 3rd party frameworks.
+platesapi is a lightweight api with no 3rd party frameworks && redis cloud.

 ## Features

 * No thirdparty libraries.
+* Redis Cloud DB usage.

 ## Run on Local